nephio-project/docs/install-guide/package-transformations.md

    - In all `PackageVariant` files, the `metadata.name` and `spec.downstream.package` field before the '-' is replaced with that field value.
-In this way, the downstream package names for all the packages to be pulled from the `mgmt-staging` reposistory for the workload cluster are specified.
+In this way, the downstream package names for all the packages to be pulled from the `mgmt-staging` repository for the workload cluster are specified.
    - In all `PackageVariant` files, the `spec.injectors.WorkloadCluster.name` field is replaced with the workload cluster name.
 This gives us the handle